Sex differences in human physiology: Sexual organs and reproductive systems

 Female ejaculation has been observed for 2,000 years.
 It refers to the release of fluid experienced by some females during orgasm.
 The components of the ejaculate are comparable to that of the male ejaculate.
 The release of this fluid is a product of the Skene's gland (female prostate), located within the walls of the urethra.
 The female prostate is much smaller than the male prostate but seems to behave in a similar fashion.
 Female ejaculate, though, does not contain sperm.
 The female prostate is visible through MRI and ultrasound.

 Reproductive capacity and cost

 Males typically produce billions of sperm each month, many of which are capable of fertilization.
 Females typically produce one ovum a month that can be fertilized into an embryo.
 Thus during a lifetime males are able to father a significantly greater number of children than females can give birth to.
-The most fertile female, according to the Guinness Book of World Records, was the wife of Feodor Vassilyev of Russia (1707–1782) who had 69 surviving children.
+The most fertile female, according to the Guinness Book of World Records, was Valentina Vassilyev of Russia (1707–1782) who had 69 surviving children.
 The most prolific father of all time is believed to be the last Sharifian Emperor of Morocco, Mulai Ismail (1646–1727) who reportedly fathered more than 800 children from a harem of 500 women.

+Mutation rate

+Males undergo a greater number of germline cell divisions than females, and as a consequence the male germline accumulates more DNA replication errors that result in a higher mutation rate in males than in females.